abhishekagarwal777/prachand-ehr/README.md

 ## Running the tests

-For integration tests please refer to the [integration-test](https://github.com/ehrbase/integration-tests) repository
+For integration tests please refer to the [integration-test](https://github.com/prachandEHR/integration-tests) repository

 ## Deployment

- 1. `java -jar application/target/ehrbase-*.jar` You can override the application properties (like database settings) using the normal spring boot mechanism: [Command-Line Arguments in Spring Boot](https://www.baeldung.com/spring-boot-command-line-arguments)
+ 1. `java -jar application/main/prachandEHR-*.jar` You can override the application properties (like database settings) using the normal spring boot mechanism: [Command-Line Arguments in Spring Boot](https://www.baeldung.com/spring-boot-command-line-arguments)
- 2. Browse to Swagger UI --> http://localhost:8080/ehrbase/swagger-ui.html
+ 2. Browse to Swagger UI --> http://localhost:8080/PrachandEHR/swagger-ui.html

 ## Updating

-Before updating to a new version of EHRBase check [UPDATING.md](UPDATING.md) for any backwards-incompatible changes and additional steps needed in EHRBase.
+Before updating to a new version of PrachandEHR check [UPDATING.md](UPDATING.md) for any backwards-incompatible changes and additional steps needed in PrachandEHR.
 New Releases may introduce DB changes.
 It is thus recommend to make a DB backup before updating.

 ## Built With